hugompfigueira/align2pixel-xd-plugin/README.md

 1. **Via commands (shortcuts)**: `Cmd + Shift + X` (or `Ctrl + Shift + X` if you are using Windows);
 2. **Plugins panel**: You will see it in the Plugins panel (`Cmd + P` to show/hide panel) - click on it to apply action;
 3. **Plugins menu**: You can also reach it in Plugins > Align2Pixel.

+You simply select one or multiple objects you want to align to the Pixel Grig and then `Cmd + Shift + X`.
+Simple!
+The objects will adjust to the closest integer, making them sharp and Pixel-Perfect.

 ## License